Have you ever bought an item then realized, a week later, that the price has dropped?

 Believe it or not, this might work to help you get an Amazon price drop refund now that Amazon no longer gives you a refund for price drops.

 Return The Item And Purchase It Again

 You’ll also want to make sure the item is in stock so you can purchase it again.
 If it is out of stock, you may not be able to get the better price anyway.

 Keep in mind, some stores charge restocking fees on certain items.
-If this is the case, it might not make sense to take this route, as you’ll lose money to a restocking fee.
+If this is the case, it might not make sense to take this route, as you’ll lose some or all of the price difference to a restocking fee.

 Ask The Vendor For The Price Difference

 When the price dropped at the store we bought our camera, we decided to ask the vendor for a refund for the price difference for our new camera.
 All you have to do is ask.
 There is no guarantee this will work but it never hurts to try.